Google Analytics 4: the reports that matter for SEO decisions

 Building a keyword-to-conversion exploration in GA4

-Linking GA4 with Google Search Console unlocks the "Google organic search traffic" report in GA4 which shows search queries alongside conversion data, the most powerful combined view in any SEO analytics setup.
+Linking GA4 with GSC unlocks the "Google organic search traffic" report in GA4 which shows search queries alongside on-site engagement data.
+This is the most powerful combined view in any SEO analytics setup because it connects what people search for (GSC data) with what they do after clicking (GA4 data).
+Without this link, you have two disconnected data sets that require manual correlation.

 Complete How-To Guide: Setting Up GA4 for SEO Reporting on Your Wix Site